slamora/brackets-wiki/Language-Support.md

 If you need to provide a custom mode, it must be [registered to CodeMirror](http://codemirror.net/doc/manual.html#modeapi) using ``CodeMirror.defineMode()`` first before calling ``LanguageManager.defineLanguage()``.

 To inspect the language of the current ``Document`` call ``document.getLanguage()``.
 To inspect the language of the current selection in an ``Editor``, use ``editor.getLanguageForSelection()``.
 This language in a selection may not be the same as the language for the document.
 For example, the ``html`` language supports ``css`` and ``javascript`` content.

-## New LanguageManager Module and Language API
-- The Sprint 21 release introduced a new high-level "language" concept and refactored support for LESS based on that ([Pull Request](https://github.com/adobe/brackets/pull/2844))

 ## The Language Concept